 To derive the proper insights from this test, you’ll want to be sure to select that you’re optimizing for click-through-rate, and not something more down the line like revenue, since there are numerous variables between a product recommendation click and a purchase that could also be affecting the conversion.

 If the title change is subtle, don’t expect a huge uplift, but don’t underestimate the impact either.
 Copy and context can actually have a huge influence on customer behavior.
-Take the example below, where Atkin & Thyme, chose a title that indicates the product recommendations are recommended by an interior designer in order to portray an heir of expertise.
+Take the example to the right, where Atkin & Thyme chose a title that indicates the product recommendations are recommended by an interior designer (labeled “Designer’s Picks”) in order to portray their expertise.

 Next, you should test your homepage banner.
 The majority of online stores have a big hero banner above-the-fold on both mobile and desktop devices, which is meant to immediately draw users’ attention.
 This is a standard practice in today’s market, and is often even expected by shoppers.
 With how much space these banners take up, and the prominence of the placement, they typically have a huge impact on visitor behavior (click-through-rate or bounce rate).
 Therefore, it’s common for a banner test to reach conclusive results.
 For example, check out these O’Neills’ banners where one showcases general ‘men’s new arrivals’ and the other showcases attire representing Ireland’s rugby team.